LutherCS/ip-class-pub/exercises/jokes/description.md

 ## Requirements

-1. Use some HTML/CSS framework to style the app
+1. Use some HTML/CSS framework (e.g. Bulma) to style the app.
+2. Populate `select` options using Jinja2 templates.
-2. Allow users to select the joke language (_en_, _es_, or _de_)
+3. Allow users to select the joke language (Basque, Czech, English, French, Galician, German, Hungarian, Italian, Lithuanian, Polish, Spanish, or Swedish) using the `#selLang` selector.
-3. Allow users to select the joke category (_all_, _neutral_, or _Chuck Norris_)
+4. Allow users to select the joke category (*all*, *neutral*, or *chuck*) using the `#selCat` selector.
-4. Allow users to select the number of jokes (e.g. 1, 5, 10)
+5. Allow users to select the number of jokes (1-9) using the `#selNum` selector.
-5. Populate `select` elements using Jinja2 templates
-   1. Do not use JavaScript in this exercise
+6. When button `#btnAmuse` is clicked a `POST` request must be sent to the Flask app.
-6. Call `pyjokes.get_joke()` with the specified category and language to retrieve a _random_ joke or `pyjokes.get_jokes()` to retrieve multiple jokes at once
+7. Call `pyjokes.get_jokes()` to retrieve multiple jokes at once.
+   1. If the number is not specified, return a single joke.
-7. Handle the error (no jokes about Chuck Norris in Spanish) gracefully
+8. Handle the error (e.g. there are no jokes about Chuck Norris in some languages) gracefully.
+9. Populate the `#jokes` container, making each joke a separate `article`.

 ## Testing

-Use the provided tests (_tests/jokes_) to verify the correctness of implementation.
+Use the provided tests (*tests/jokes*) to verify the correctness of implementation.
+Note that there are hundreds of unit tests and those testing the fron-end implementation are taking a few minutes to complete, especially if they are failing.
+It is recommended that you implement and test your back-end first, then implement and test the front-end.

 ```bash
 python3 -m pytest -v tests/jokes/test_jokes_back.py